Alumni Class & Affinity Events

-The Alumni Office is hosting a series of online get-togethers via Zoom, the free video-conferencing software.
+The Alumni Office is hosting a series of online get-togethers via Zoom.
 Join your classmates for a virtual face-to-face event!

 Wildcats at Work